 - Develop and disseminate position statements as significant issues arise.

-- Promote relationships between PEL-CSN school nurses and other professional nurses practicing in the school setting through state and division initiatives.
+- Promote relationships between PEL-CSN school nurses and other professional nurses practicing in the school setting through state initiatives.

 - Cultivate relationships with institutions of higher learning to support school nurse certification programs and recognize PEL-CSN’s as a nursing specialty.

 III.
 Promote the profession of school nursing in the public domain.

 - Advocate: Every student in Illinois has increased access to a PEL-CSN school nurse and appropriate professional school nursing services.

 - Continue to encourage establishment of PEL-CSN’s as educators and members of the education team.